loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 - Download the Linux version
 - Install OpenOffice into your home directory, i.e. ~/OpenOffice.org1.1.4
 - Start one of the OpenOffice programs to go through initial registration, then close it
-- Rename the 'zstart_oo.sh' in '~/alfresco' to 'start_oo.sh'
+- Edit '~/alfresco/start_oo.sh' and set the correct location for OpenOffice
 - Stop and restart the Alfresco server if it is already running